 - Always wash and dry your hands before preparing food – if water is in short supply, keep some in a bowl with disinfectant.

-- Ensure all kitchen utensils are clean before use.
+- Ensure all kitchen utensils and food preparation surfaces are clean before use.

 - Cook food thoroughly.